Updated May 2021

-In a family case conference, a judge meets with the parties to a family court dispute (and lawyers, if parties have them) to help them talk about resolving the dispute.
-Although these meetings usually take place in a courthouse conference room, this spring the Provincial Court of BC began conducting case conferences by telephone or audio- or video-conference to help reduce the spread of COVID-19.
+There will not be a Family Settlement Conference in every case, but if a judge orders or directs that there be a family settlement conference, a judge will meet with the parties to a family court dispute (and lawyers, if parties have them) to help them talk about resolving the dispute.
+Meetings like this usually take place in a courthouse conference room, but the Provincial Court of BC is currently conducting case conferences by telephone or audio- or video-conference to help reduce the spread of COVID-19.

 We’re finding that these “virtual” conferences can be effective in helping people reach agreements.
 They also help the Court reserve the right amount of time for a hearing if one is needed.
 But to get the most out of a case conference you need to be prepared.
 This eNews offers suggestions on how you can prepare.